matsoftware/swift-code-metrics/README.md

 - `<path-to-swift-project>` is the path to the folder that contains the main Xcode project or Workspace
 - `<excluded-folders>` (optional) list of subdirectories to exclude from analysis (e.g. `ThirdParty Carthage Pods`)
-- `<output-directory>` (optional) path to the folder that will contain the generated textual analysis and graphs; if empty, the software will show the images to the user
+- `<output-directory>` (optional) path to the folder that will contain the generated textual analysis and graphs; if empty, the software will show the images to the user and print the report to the console

 ## Current limitations

-This tool is designed for medium/large codebases composed by different frameworks.
+- This tool is designed for medium/large codebases composed by different frameworks.
 The script will scan the directory and it will identify the frameworks by the name of the 'root' folder, so it's strictly dependent on the file hierarchy.

-Libraries built with `spm` are not supported.
+- Libraries built with `spm` are not supported.

+- The framework name is inferred using the directory structure.
+If the file is in the root dir, the `default_framework_name` will be used.
+No inspection of the xcodeproj will be made.

+- The list of methods currently doesn't support computed vars

+- Inline comments in code (such as `struct Data: {} //dummy data`) are currently not supported

 ## TODOs

-- Percentage of comments
-- Output results to external file once the artifacts folder is provided
-- Return the global result for the code (total LOC, NOC, NBM and Number of concretes)
+- Code improvements
 - Other (open to suggestions)

 ## Contact